This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The skylark has also made its home here.
 Listen out for their distinctive song, a warbling of short trills, in late spring.

-A free 6 mile guided walk of the Bath Skyline; the most downloaded walk in the National Trust.
+Join this free six-mile guided walk of the Bath Skyline.
 Enjoy learning about the history of Bath whilst taking in the beautiful views over the Georgian World Heritage Site.

 Check out the ramblings about the Bath Skyline walk from BBC Radio 4.
 Hosted by Stuart Maconie, the stunning views of the Bath Skyline are a discussion highlight.